robertangeles/repo-ai-prompts/chatgpt-human-essay-dgf.md

 - Use Markdown for the essay title only.
 Do not add subheadings inside the essay body.
 Let the essay flow as one continuous piece.
 - Do NOT use divider lines.
 - Do NOT use em dashes or '—'.
+- Do NOT use colon (':') when creating the SEO Title.
+- Italicize non-English words.
 - Headings should be **thematic and cultural**, not structural.
 Example: “Rice as Memory,” “What the Sourness of Sinigang Says,” “Why Lumpia Travels.”
 - Ban ALL AI Writing Patterns.
 - Ban mirror patterns: “not only X but Y,” “both X and Y,” “X is a mirror of Y.”